25prabhu10/notes/docs/Concepts/Web/HTTP.md

 - What ciphers will be used?
 - Secret Key
 - Authentication (Public Key)
-- Robust against Man in the middle attacks, Replay attacks, Downgrade attacks, etc.
+- Robust against Man in the middle attacks, Replay attacks, Downgrade attacks, etc...

 A TLS handshake is the process that kicks off a communication session that uses TLS.
 During a TLS handshake, the two communicating sides exchange messages to acknowledge each other, verify each other, establish the cryptographic algorithms they will use, and agree on session keys